hamlim/hohoro/README.md

-# Template Monorepo
+# Hohoro Monorepo

-This is a template repo in GitHub for creating a fresh monorepo for managing code and documentation.
+This repo contains the [`hohoro`](./packages/hohoro/README.md) library, an incremental build tool for JavaScript and TypeScript projects.

 For more details on this setup, refer to my blog post here: https://matthamlin.me/2024/february/library-docs-monorepo-template